For UK universities to set up a Leverhulme Research Centre for outstanding original research aspiring to achieve a

 The Trust has a strong reputation for funding cross-disciplinary research embracing the sciences, social sciences and the humanities.

-The chosen area should be sufficiently large-scale to support an ambitious but realistic research agenda, for between five and ten years.
+The chosen area should be sufficiently large-scale to support an ambitious but realistic research agenda, for ten years.

 Leverhulme Research Centres should not duplicate existing activity at a comparable scale, whether in Research Council-funded or university research centres.

 The Trust wishes to support research activity where it can be confident that the work will have substantial added-value compared to smaller initiatives in the same area of research.

-Up to £1 million per annum is available for between 5 and 10 years, with an appropriate mid-grant review.
+£1 million per annum is available for 10 years, with an appropriate mid-grant review.

 Centres will be encouraged to build on the Leverhulme grant by seeking additional concurrent support from other funding bodies.

 The Trust will not normally award follow-on platform grants.
 If Centre arrangements persist beyond the original award, this will be on the initiative of the grant holder or institution.